gytterberg/technical-interview-prep/algorithms/3-data-structures/4-solve-graph.md

       s 0  0  0  0
       r 1  0  0  0

 In javascript, this table would be represented using an array of arrays or object of objects.
 A 1 indicates that a given vertex has an edge pointing to another vertex, and a 0 indicates that it does not.
+Both of these show direction!

 This table reads as follows:<br>